 Observational learning is not completely different from associative learning.
-The behavior that a subject learns by observing someone else (whether in person or the media, for instance) can serve as a model for behavior.
+The behavior that a subject learns by observing someone else (whether in person or in the media, for instance) can serve as a model for behavior.
 That behavior may then be encouraged or discouraged in ways that are similar to classical or operant conditioning.
 This may sound not very easy, but it happens in everyday life.
 For example, a child may learn behavior from watching a certain tv show or observing someone else.
 This is an example of observational learning.
 Let’s say a young child observes a tv character being silly and throwing food, which prompts the young observer to laugh.
 Through observation, the laughter may reinforce or encourage the child’s behavior.
 The child may decide to throw food at dinner to make the family laugh.
 If the family does laugh, the behavior may be reinforced further.
 However, if praise for the child is removed temporarily, this negative reinforcement may strengthen or reinforce the child’s motivation to refrain from throwing food.
 If the child does not throw food the next night, praise from the parents may further positively reinforce the child’s more appropriate dinnertime behavior.
 If siblings see the behavior and the positive and negative reinforcements, they may learn about behavior and consequences from their observations, another example of social or observational learning.

 Behavioral Learning As An Educational Tool—In And Out Of The Classroom

 In several areas of life, behavioral learning is used:

 Behavioral Learning At School

 Behavioral learning has been influential in education, especially in early childhood education.
 Positive and negative reinforcement are often used to teach children how to behave and encourage modification of behaviors.
 Schools may also utilize observational learning; for instance, a student’s success, other behaviors, and the subsequent consequences, whether negative or positive, are often used as examples for other students.